-24. If the Honorary or States Police have dealt with the incident, there should be a report which can be obtained by the client's legal adviser.
-It is useful for the client to note the name or number of the police officer who dealt with the matter.
+If the Honorary or States Police have dealt with the incident, there should be a report which your legal adviser can obtain for a fee.
+It is useful to note the name or number of the police officer who dealt with the matter.

-25. If there are to be criminal proceedings in the case. civil action should await the outcome because the evidence and verdict can be helpful to the plaintiff's case.
+If the Police are taking criminal action in the case, any claim should wait to see what happens and for the outcome because the evidence and verdict can be helpful to your case.

-26. In some cases the client may not wish to make a complaint to the Police, for example if the injury was caused by a friend or colleague who the client does not want to see prosecuted.
-The adviser can point out that if the client wishes to make a claim the case is likely to be stronger with police evidence.
+In some cases you may not wish to make a complaint to the Police, for example if the injury was caused by a friend or colleague who you do not want to see charged.
+If you want to bring a claim the case is likely to be stronger with police evidence.

-27. If the client wishes to claim from the Criminal Injuries Compensation Board, a police report will be essential.
+If you want to claim from the Criminal Injuries Compensation Board, you will have to have a police report.
 See 7.37.1 for more details.

-28. If the client claims the injury was caused by the police, s/he may wish to register a formal complaint, see para 47, and seek legal aid.
+If your injury was caused by the police, you may want to make a formal complaint, see Complaints Procedure, and get legal aid if possible.

-NB: If the accident has been caused by an uninsured driver, the victim should report the matter to the police within fourteen days of the incident, or as soon as is reasonable.
+NB: If the accident has been caused by an uninsured driver, you should report the matter to the police within fourteen days of the incident, or as soon as is reasonable.

-29. It is usually a condition of any insurance policy that material facts be disclosed to the company. for example, in road traffic accidents, most policies require that the insured person notifies the insurance company of any accident involving the insured vehicle, regardless of whose fault the accident was.
-Failing to notify may allow the insurance company to cancel, or avoid paying out on, the policy.
+It is usually one of the terms of an insurance policy that anything that might be important is told to the company.
+For example, in road traffic accidents, most policies say that the insured person must tell the insurance company of any accident with the insured vehicle.
+It does not matter whose fault the accident was.
+If you don't tell them this may let the insurance company cancel, or get out of paying on the policy.

-31. If the other party is insured, for example, in a road traffic accident, the client may wish to contact the other party's insurance company.
-Normally, it is sufficient to ask the other party to pass on details of a claim to their insurers, but if they do not do this, it may be helpful to report the accident directly to the insurers (but see para 32).
-However, most insurers will not negotiate until they receive a claim form from their own clients.
+If the other party is insured, for example, in a road traffic accident, you may wish to contact the other party's insurance company.
+Normally, it is fine to ask the other party to pass on details of a claim to their insurers, but if they do not do this, it may help to report the accident straight to the insurers (but see below - Reporting an incident to the Police).
+However, most insurers will not discuss a claim until they get a claim form from their own clients.

-32. If the driver is uninsured, the client will not be able to contact an insurance company, and, if s/he needs compensation, must make a claim against the driver.
-However, if the driver's insurance policy does not cover her/him because, for example, s/he was in breach of the terms of the policy, the client's claim should nevertheless be made against the driver's insurance company.
+If the driver is not insured, you will not be able to contact an insurance company and you will need to make a claim against the driver.
+However, if the other driver's insurance policy does not cover them because, for example, they were in breach of the terms of the policy, (perhaps by not telling them they had a driving ban) your claim should be made against the driver's insurance company.

 Reporting accidents at work

-35. Accidents at work should always be reported to the employer, and recorded in the accident book.
-If there is no accident book, the client should write down brief details of the accident sending it to the employer, keeping a copy.
+Accidents at work should always be reported to your employer, and noted in the accident book.
+If there is no accident book, you should write down brief details of the accident sending it to the employer and keeping a copy.

-36. If there is an injury at work, the employer may decide to notify the Health & Safety Inspectorate at the Social Security Department who will investigate and write a report.
-There is no legal requirement to report accidents at wordk.
-If the client is not contacted by the department's officers, s/he should report the accident to the officers her/himself.
+If there is an injury at work, the employer may decide to notify the Health & Safety Inspectorate at the Social Security Department who will investigate and write a report.
+There is no legal need to report accidents at work.
+If you are not contacted by the department's officers, you should report the accident to the officers yourself.

-38. Anyone involved in accidents other than road traffic accidents should contact the Health & Safety Inspectorate who have an interest in a wide range of hazardous situations.
-They will investigate where appropriate and can bring prosecutions under the Health and Safety At Work (Jersey) Law, 1989.
-The outcome of such a case could be very helpful in deciding whether to bring a claim for compensation.
-His telephone number is 447300.
+Anyone involved in accidents, in particular serious accidents other than car accidents, should contact the Health & Safety Inspectorate who want to know about any dangerous situations.
+They will investigate if they think it necessary and can bring prosecutions under the Health and Safety at Work (Jersey) Law, 1989.
+What happens in any case the Inspectorate takes could be very helpful to you in deciding whether to bring a claim for compensation.
+Their telephone number is 447300.

 Reporting the injury to a doctor